WWE Intercontinental Championship: Reigns

 The inaugural champion was Pat Patterson who, as the WWF North American Heavyweight Champion in September 1979 was also declared "South American Heavyweight Champion" after allegedly winning a tournament in Rio de Janeiro.
 Patterson unified the two championships into the Intercontinental Championship.
-Since then, there have been 89 different champions.
+Since then, there have been 189 reigns among 93 different champions.
 Chris Jericho has the most reigns with nine.
-Pedro Morales held the championship for a record total of 619 days and The Honky Tonk Man had the longest uninterrupted reign at 454 days, from June 2, 1987, until August 29, 1988.
-Dean Douglas had the shortest reign at just 13 minutes 52 seconds.
-Chyna is the only woman in WWE history to win the title.
-The youngest champion was Jeff Hardy, who won the championship at 23 years old, while the oldest champion was Ric Flair, who won the championship at Unforgiven in 2005 at the age of 56.
+At 666 days, Gunther's reign is the longest in the title's history, both as a singular reign and for most cumulative days as champion.
+Prior to his reign, Pedro Morales had the longest combined reign at 619 days over two reigns, and held this record for over 41 years.
+Triple H's fifth reign is the shortest as the title would be temporarily retired at the time immediately upon Triple H winning and unifying the title with the original World Heavyweight Championship.
+Chyna is the only woman to win the title.
+The youngest champion was Jeff Hardy, who won the championship for the first time at the age of 23, while the oldest champion was Ric Flair, who won the championship at the age of 56.
 There have been 10 vacancies throughout the title's history.
+Only five men have held the title for a continuous reign of one year (365 days) or more: Pedro Morales, Don Muraco, Randy Savage, The Honky Tonk Man, and Gunther.

-Gunther is the current champion in his first reign.
-He defeated Ricochet on the June 10, 2022 episode of SmackDown in Baton Rouge, Louisiana.
+John Cena is the current champion in his first reign.
+He won the title by defeating Dominik Mysterio on the November 10, 2025, episode of Raw in Boston, Massachusetts.